Workiva/state_machine/README.md

 ### Illegal State Transitions
 When you create state transitions, you must define the list of valid "from" states.
 The machine must be in one of these states in order to execute the transition.
-If that's not the case, an `IllegalStateTransition` exception will be thrown.
+If that's not the case, the transition will not take place.

 ```dart
 // Consider a door with the following states and transitions.